cakephp/docs/en/tutorials-and-examples/cms/tags-and-users.rst

 You should now be able to visit the **/articles/tagged/funny** URL and see all the articles tagged with 'funny'.

+You will notice that the page could use some improvements.
+If you visit the **//articles/tagged/** URL to see a list of pages with no tags, the header says 'Articles tagged with' and nothing else.

+Also, if the tag you're searching for doesn't exist, let's say **/articles/taggged/thoughtful**, then there will be a complete blank below the 'Articles tagged with thoughtful' heading.

+We leave making those improvements as an exercise for you.

 Improving the Tagging Experience
 ================================